-As successful casting processes are mainly based on a proper casting process design, this blogpost discusses the relevance of the planning of the casting process, the design of the gating system and the function of a cooling system.
+As successful casting processes are based on a proper casting process design, this blogpost discusses the relevance of the planning of the casting process, the design of the gating system and the function of a cooling system.

 As the mold production for sand casting is a highly complex four step process, we'll discuss each step in a separate blogpost continuing with the second step of the production which is the casting process design.

 After having found the right mix for the molding material, the design of the casting process can start.
 This design is based on various factors, including the quality requirements of the castings, the production batch, and the production conditions.
 To optimize the casting process design, the following points are crucial:

 - Familiarity with the existing production conditions and equipment options